Why should I see a cosmetic dermatologist for BOTOX® and Dysport® injections?

 A treatment I like to describe as “little pain but much gain,” BOTOX® and Dysport® are so widely popular, they are considered by some to be “the aspirin of the 2000’s”.
 In recent years, BOTOX® and Dysport® have become the number one procedure of choice for facial rejuvenation.

 BOTOX® and Dysport® are substances made from Botulinum Toxin A, and are injected in minute amounts into the skin to decrease the “angry look” that many people develop from years of frowning.
-BOTOX® treatments are real crowd pleasers, since they erase many years worth of unwanted lines that result from facial expressions.
-The treatment is easy, takes only 10-15 minutes, but that little bit of BOTOX® or Dysport® makes a huge visual impact on the appearance.
+BOTOX® treatments are real crowd pleasers, since they can soften the unwanted, etched-in expression lines that result from the loss of the skin’s elasticity.
+The treatment is straight forward and takes only 10-15 minutes, but that little bit of BOTOX® or Dysport® can make a huge visual impact on the appearance.
 BOTOX® and Dysport® injections are one of the most common cosmetic treatments in my practice, and I admit that I use it myself.
-It’s also the easiest way for someone considering a cosmetic treatment for the first time to get their feet wet and experience the benefits of rejuvenation the easiest way possible.
+It’s also one of the easiest ways for someone to get their feet wet and experience the benefits of cosmetic treatments and minimally invasive facial rejuvenation.

 Ask a question